EmbJR/Test_JBR/README.md

 # Test_JBR

-This repository is dedicated to thepython learning examples.
+This repository is dedicated to the python learning examples.